 Our top tips for being more productive at work.

 2) Clarity: Apply the 80/20 Rule Peter Drucker once said, "There is nothing so useless as doing efficiently that which should not be done at all."
-The significance of this point was not lost on Stephen Covey, who observed that businesspeople often spent their time consumed with busy or “urgent” work, and neglected the work of real importance.
+The significance of this point was not lost on Stephen Covey, who observed that businesspeople often spent their time consumed with busy or “urgent” work while neglecting the work of real importance.
 Activity ≠ productivity.
 Just because you got a lot of stuff done in a day, it doesn’t necessarily mean that your actions made any real impact on the success of your organisation, your chances of getting promoted, or altered your life story in any kind of meaningful way.
 (Sorry to be a downer.)
-The 80/20 Rule (aka Pareto’s principle of unequal distribution) points to a general pattern in which people find that about 20% of inputs produce about 80% of results.
+The 80/20 Rule (aka Pareto’s principle of unequal distribution) points to a general pattern in which roughly 20% of inputs produce 80% of results.
 In other words, what are the critical few tasks that have a disproportionately positive impact on your career/well-being/health?
-Do more of that stuff.
+Do more of that.

 3) Focus: Just Say No Once you know what is important to your job and adds real value to your life, you need to make sure you don’t get sidetracked — and that means getting comfortable with saying “no.” Distractions, which can come in the form of phone calls, emails, social media, or other shiny objects, are the most dangerous daily threat to productivity.
 Warren Buffett had some sage advice on this point: “The difference between successful people and really successful people is that really successful people say no to almost everything.”
 Allowing too many goals to creep on to your to-do list is a major mistake.
 There’s a saying when it comes to goal-setting: when you have 2-3 goals, you will achieve all of them; when you have 4-5 you will achieve 1; and when you have 6 or more, you achieve nothing.